Bisht13/post-quantum-eth-security/README.md

 There you go!
 You have successfully made a quantum secure transaction on Ethereum.

-To see a demo of the project, check out this [video](https://drive.google.com/file/d/1pzCRlZFrfC4wWtRjAEcGmLhl6ieIb9rG/view?usp=sharing).
+To see a demo of the project, check out this [video](https://drive.google.com/file/d/1xFWF8sJjeHwp_zLHD97IQA3DjwYVosSu/view?usp=sharing).
+For on-chain verification, check out this [video](https://drive.google.com/file/d/1pzCRlZFrfC4wWtRjAEcGmLhl6ieIb9rG/view?usp=sharing).